unbug/ddms/README.md

 Data Drive Management System
 =================
-DDMS is a simple express app.It provides a easy way to create complex forms, so you can do logical in your web pages.
+DDMS is a simple express app.It provides an easy way to create complex forms, so you can do logical in your web pages.